-Development of New Earthquake Response Analysis for Infrastructures 社会基盤構造物の次世代地震応答解析手法の開発

-Leader of Project: Hiroshi Mutsuyoshi(Professor, Faculty of Engineering)

-1 Introduction

-The behavior of pile foundation during earthquake ground motion has an important effect on the overall structural behavior.
-Recent researches have shown that non-linearity of soil and soil structure interaction has significant effect on the seismic behavior of the structures, especially those constructed on the soft soil [1].
-Moreover, observations of damages in the pile foundations in recent earthquakes have stressed the necessity of detailed study on performance of pile under seismic loading.

-There have been number of studies carried out on small scaled concrete piles embedded into model ground [2-3].
-However, it is well known that the mechanical behavior of concrete members is influenced by its scale.
-Hence, considering the complexity of the interaction between a pile and the supporting soil, analysis of experimental data from the load testing of full-scaled piles in the field gives better understanding of the actual behavior of piles during earthquakes.
+LATERAL LOADING TESTS OF FULL SCALED CONCRETE PILES EMBEDDED INTO THE GROUND Rabin TULADHAR, Hiroshi MUTSUYOSHI, Takeshi MAKI and Kohji DAIGO Recent earthquakes have shown that the non-linearity of soil and soil-structure interaction have significant effect on the seismic behavior of the bridges, especially those constructed on soft ground.
+This research aims to study the non-linear behavior of the pile-soil interaction during earthquakes using full scaled lateral loading tests on single concrete piles embedded into the ground.
+One dimensional monotonic loading was carried out in one pile specimen and the second pile specimen was subjected to cyclic loading.
+Keywords: Concrete pile, lateral loading, pile-soil interaction, seismic behavior 1.
+INTRODUCTION The behavior of pile foundation during earthquake ground motion has an important effect on the overall structural behavior 1).
+Recent researches have shown that non-linearity of soil and soil structure interaction has significant effect on the seismic behavior of the structures, especially those constructed on the soft soil 2).
+Moreover, observations of damages in the pile foundations in recent earthquakes have stressed the necessity of detailed study on performance of pile under seismic loading. - Graduate student, Department of Civil and Env.
+Engineering, Saitama University - Professor, Department of Civil and Env.
+Engineering, Saitama University - Research Associate, Department of Civil and Env.
+Engineering, Saitama University - Graduate student, Department of Civil and Env.
+Engineering, Saitama University There have been number of studies carried out on small scaled concrete piles embedded into model ground ^{3-6).} However, it is well known that the mechanical behavior of concrete members is influenced by its scale.
+Hence, considering the complexity of the interaction between a pile and the supporting soil, analysis of experimental data from the load testing of a full-scaled piles in the field gives better understanding of the actual behavior of piles during earthquakes.
 Valid verification of present analytical tools cannot be made without well documented data from the testing of the instrumented piles in the field.
-There are very limited studies on the behavior of piles based on full scale testing [4].
+There are very limited studies on the behavior of piles based on full scale testing.
 This paper presents the results of a lateral loading test conducted on full-scaled concrete piles embedded into the ground.
 The research aims to study the non-linear behavior of the concrete pile-soil interaction during ground motion.
 One directional monotonic loading and reversed cyclic loading tests were carried out on two test piles.
 Particular emphasis of the testing was given on depth-to-maximum-moment, magnitude of local deformation upon formation of a plastic hinge in the pile and characterization of local inelastic deformation.

-2 Experimental Program

-The experimental program consists of lateral loading test on two full scaled precast prestressed concrete piles embedded into the ground.
-One pile was subjected to monotonic loading and the second pile was subjected to reverse cyclic loading.
+2. EXPERIMENTAL PROGRAM The experimental program consists of lateral loading test on two full scaled precast prestressed concrete piles embedded into the ground.
+One pile was subjected to monotonic loading and the second pile was subjected to reversed cyclic loading.
 Bending test was also conducted on the specimen with similar cross section as the test piles.